Third jersey: Color Rush

 For 2016, all NFL teams had Color Rush uniforms, although nine teams did not wear them on the field during the 2016 season.
-The 2017 season also featured Color Rush games, but the Redskins (wore all burgundy combo) and Browns did not wear their color rush uniforms.
+The 2017 season also featured Color Rush games, but Washington (who wore all burgundy combo) and Cleveland did not wear their color rush uniforms.
 The program as a whole is no longer required prior to the 2018 season; teams have the option of whether or not they want to wear their color rush uniforms for the Thursday night games and can wear them beyond that point.

+Rivalries

+Starting in 2025, the NFL introduced a "Rivalries" uniform program where special uniforms were worn specifically for games against division opponents.
+The plan is for teams to wear these uniforms at one home divisional game per season.
+For the 2025 season, teams in the AFC East and NFC West were the first to wear the new "Rivalries" uniform, followed by the AFC South and NFC North in 2026, the AFC West and NFC East in 2027, and the AFC North and NFC South in 2028..